Water supply and sanitation in Jordan: Non-Revenue Water

 The share of non-revenue water (NRW) - water which is produced but not billed - was estimated at approx. 50% nationwide in 2014.
-This amounts to an estimated physical leakage of 76 billion litres per year, which could meet the needs of 2.6 million people (more than a third of the population.
+This amounts to an estimated physical leakage of 76 billion litres per year, which could meet the needs of 2.6 million people (more than a third of the population).
 The main reasons leading to this high rate are leakage, by-passing of meters, illegal connections, unreliable water meters and problems concerning the reading of those meters.
 Leakages also affect water pressure and quality.
 Stolen water is used for irrigation or sold through water tankers, which reduces the amount available for official water supply and increases the price.
 Measures to decrease the rate of NRW can thus contribute to relieve the high pressure on water resources.
 The Government, in its National Water Strategy, aims at reducing non-revenue water to 25% by 2022, and technical losses to below 15%.
 The Strategy thus also includes strengthening the criminalization of water theft and illegal wells.

 Under a nationwide campaign to end water theft and violations on water networks and resources, the Ministry of Water and Irrigation, water companies and security authorities sealed 26 illegal wells in January 2015, seized and confiscated 30 drilling rigs, as well as dismantled 408 illegal fixtures on water mains and pipes across the Kingdom.
 According to WAJ, hundreds of thousands of stolen and wasted cubic metres of water have been saved since a “serious crackdown” on water theft and violations was initiated in August 2013.

 In Amman, the level of non-revenue water has been reduced from an estimated 46% in 2005 to an estimated 34% in 2010.
 However, during the same period the average hours of service per week declined from 66 to 36.

 The UN Special Rapporteur on the human right to safe drinking water and sanitation called in a 2014 report on donors to prioritize their cooperation in tackling non-revenue water through small scale, effective interventions.

+Jordan wants to reduce non-revenue water from about 50% of total national supply to 25% of total supply to urban systems by 2040.
+The Ministry of Water and Irrigation estimates that the investment required to achieve this goal would be €1.7 billion over the next ten years.
+At an international summit in Amman in March 2022, $1.83 billion in grants and loans were offered for the project.
+According to Jordan's Ministry of Water and Irrigation, new offers have brought the total to $2.35 billion.